Search

 The Computer Networks course explores the design and analysis of computer networks and the issues and structures common in the construction of distributed computing systems.
 Students will examine the concepts, principles, and practices of computer...

-The Project and Portfolio VI: Mobile Development course combines hands-on learning experiences with summative and formative portfolio assessments.
-This course enables students to synthesize their development and design skills for the Android mobile...
+The Project and Portfolio VII: Information Technology course combines hands-on learning experiences with summative and formative portfolio assessments.
+In this course, students will extend their existing project by applying their knowledge of...

 Dubbing Stage